 Google Inbox also offered the ability to "snooze" an email to a later date.
 Again, hiding the email until a day and time you specified when you knew you could work on it.

 I spent about 4 hours one day going through ALL my emails and making my inbox clear.
 It was a lot of work but it got me to my goal: my inbox was empty.

 I stuck to this system and still do to this day - it is an amazing game changer.
-I never miss an email sent to me and far more gets done.
+I never miss an email sent to me.
+I connect this with the GTD system discussed below.